- Best Practices

 In some scenarios with high security requirements, qemu-ga provides the blacklist function to prevent internal information leakage of VMs.
 You can use a blacklist to selectively shield some functions provided by qemu-ga.

-The qemu-ga installation package is qemu-guest-agent-xx.rpm.
+NOTE: The qemu-ga installation package is qemu-guest-agent-xx.rpm.
 It is not installed on openEuler by default. xx indicates the actual version number.

 To add a qemu-ga blacklist, perform the following steps: